Nepal-College-of-Information-Technology/ai-mini-project-cat-pl/README.md

 3. **Configure the Database:**
-- Import `database.sql` into your MySQL database to create the required tables.
-- Update the database connection details in `config.php`.
+- Make database named `aiproject` in mysql.

 4. **Start the PHP Server:**
 - Deploy PHP scripts to a compatible web server.